richwynmorris/LS180/sql_revision_notes.md

     - They could be argued to be more readable and make more logical sense in certain situations.
     - They could be performance benefits to using it over a JOIN statement.

+- What do you need to do if you are selecting columns from a virtual table?

+    You must provide an alias for the virtual table you are using in the query/SELECT clause.

+    ```sql
+    SELECT id.new_table FROM (SELECT a_column FROM a_table) AS new_table
+    ```

+- What is a scalar subquery?

+    A scalar subquery is a subquery that returns only one column.

 ### PostgreSQL

 - **Describe what a sequence is and what they are used for.**